Sloane Crosley: Look Alive Out ThereSat 7 Sep, 2.30pm

 RMIT Storey Hall

-New York Times bestselling essayist Sloane Crosley has been described as ‘making profound art out of awkwardness’.
+A New York Times bestselling essayist, writer for Mad Men, and even making an appearance on Gossip Girl (as herself, no less), Sloane Crosley has been described as ‘making profound art out of awkwardness’.
 Her debut collection, I Was Told There’d Be Cake, was a finalist for the prestigious Thurber Prize for American Humor.
 Her new work, Look Alive Out There, features everything from warring with her neighbour’s impossibly cool teenage children to mountain climbing in Ecuador.
 She speaks with Tamara Zimet.

 Sloane Crosley is the author of The New York Times bestselling essay collections, I Was Told There’d Be Cake, a finalist for The Thurber Prize for American Humor, and How Did You Get This Number, as well as Look Alive Out There, and the bestselling novel, The Clasp.
 She is featured in The Library of America's 50 Funniest American Writers.